Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Quitting alcohol may not help anxiety in two key situations:

-However, in many cases, quitting alcohol does help reduce panic attacks and anxiety over time.
 In some people, quitting alcohol can even alleviate anxiety completely.
-However, this is more common for people who only experience alcohol-induced anxiety rather than a general anxiety disorder.
+However, this is more common for people who only experience alcohol-induced anxiety rather than a generalized anxiety disorder.

 When you quit alcohol, people often find themselves having:

-As mentioned, withdrawal symptoms can be life-threatening.
+As mentioned, withdrawal can be life-threatening.
 Over the first couple of days or weeks after an alcoholic quits drinking suddenly after prolonged use, they may develop acute alcohol withdrawal symptoms.
-This can cause someone to lose consciousness, have seizures, or develop delirium tremens (DTs).

 If you or someone you know thinks they’re experiencing DTs or other forms of severe alcohol withdrawal, get emergency help immediately.